-MPHA recertifies every three years (instead of annually) elderly, disabled or other public housing residents who are on a fixed income and whose sources of income are not likely to change for extended periods of time.
-MPHA anticipates this change would save the agency time and allow better utilization of its resources and believes this change also provides a significant benefit to its residents.
+MPHA recertifies every three years (instead of annually) elderly, disabled, or other public housing residents who are on a fixed income and whose sources of income are not likely to change for extended periods of time.
+MPHA anticipates this change would save the agency timeand allow better utilization of its resources and believes this change also provides a significant benefit to its residents.
 MPHA has maintained its policy of reporting changes in income.
-This activity has the highest impact on our highrise residents.
+This activity has the highest impact on our high-rise residents.
 Changing the annuals to every three years for Elderly/Disabled/residents with a stable income has allowed staff to concentrate their efforts on residents with substantial rent changes.
-MPHA runs HUD Enterprise Income Verification (EIV) reports every three months for minimum renters and continues to run the EIV reports for tenants who are not required to do their annual certification in the current year.
+MPHA runs HUD Enterprise Income Verification (EIV) reports every year even for tenants who are not required to do their annual certification in the current year.

 MPHA continues interim recertifications for any household that is required to be recertified or who requests recertification due to a change in circumstances.